pjotrp/bioinformatics/README.md

 that can be used in a modular and pluggable way to create efficient computational solutions where individual parts can be easily replaced.
-The manifesto also counters current trends in software licensing which are not truely free and open source (FOSS).
+The manifesto also counters current trends in software licensing which are not truly free and open source (FOSS).
 We think such a manifesto is necessary, even if history shows that software create with true FOSS licenses will ultimately prevail over less open licenses, including those licenses for academic use only.